ottnav/ottnav.github.io/faq.md

 Other, less popular, but still valuable options are to disable category merging between different providers, so “Sports” from provider A will not be merged with “Sports” from provider B, creating different categories instead.
 Also you can enable showing provider name in the channel name (either as a prefix or as a suffix of a channel)

 ## My list of channels messed up when I added a new provider
 Providers are sorted and applied alphabetically.
-So if you had a provider named “BBB” in the app and made modifications to the groups, channels, etc, and then added a provider named “AAA” then some of the modifications will apply to the new provider “AAA”, since the provider list (as being sorted alphabetically) is now “AAA”, “BBB”.
+So if you had a provider named `BBB` in the app and made modifications to the groups, channels, etc, and then added a provider named `AAA` then some of the modifications will apply to the new provider `AAA`, since the provider list (as being sorted alphabetically) is now `AAA`, `BBB`.
 To preserve your metadata, ensure that new providers are AFTER the current ones.
-For example, you can add a prefix to the provider name like “1 BBB”, and “2 AAA” so alphabetically they will be “1 BBB”, “2 AAA” and channels/categories from the second provider will not be used for modifications made for the first one.
+For example, you can add a prefix to the provider name like `1 BBB`, and `2 AAA` so alphabetically they will be `1 BBB`, `2 AAA` and channels/categories from the second provider will not be used for modifications made for the first one.

 ## Time is shown incorrectly on EPG, how to fix that?
 Almost always when you see incorrect time it’s incorrect device setting (selected incorrect timezone), so go to the device settings and setup the time and time zone that correctly matches your region.